Ian Anderson (baseball): Los Angeles Angels

 On March 23, 2025, Anderson was traded to the Los Angeles Angels in exchange for José Suárez.
 In 7 appearances for Los Angeles, he struggled to an 0-1 record and 11.57 ERA with 8 strikeouts across 9 1/3 innings pitched.
 On April 24, Anderson was designated for assignment by the Angels.

 Atlanta Braves (second stint)

 On April 27, 2025, Anderson was claimed off waivers by the Atlanta Braves.
 On April 29, he was designated for assignment without making an appearance for the Braves.
 Anderson cleared waivers and was sent outright to the Triple-A Gwinnett Stripers on May 1.
-He elected free agency on November 6.
+He made 12 starts split between Gwinnett and the Double-A Columbus Clingstones, accumulating a 1-7 record and 5.36 ERA with 38 strikeouts across 48 1/3 innings pitched.
+Anderson elected free agency following the season on November 6.

 Scouting report

 As a prospect, Anderson's pitches included a mid-90s 4-seam and 2-seam fastball, plus curveball, and developing changeup.
 Anderson throws a 12–6 curveball with a low spin rate.
 In the minors, Anderson used his curveball more frequently against right-handed batters.
 By the time he reached the major leagues, Anderson's changeup had improved markedly.
 His arm angle has stood out to teammates, as it is higher than that of most pitchers.